seetharaman52/PettyShop/README.md

 ### Import MySQL schema
 - For Linux users
-- I have exported my schema in a name "myshop.sql" using a command "mysqldump -u root -p -d myshop > myshop.sql";
+	- I have exported my schema in a name "myshop.sql" using a command "mysqldump -u root -p -d myshop > myshop.sql"
-- Just create a database with any name, then goto Linux terminal (basically bash);
+	- Just create a database with any name, then goto terminal
-- Change the working directory to the location of myshop.sql;
+	- Change the working directory to where myshop.sql is located then enter,
-- mysql -u "username" -p "Your database Name" < myshop.sql;
+	- mysql -u "username" -p "Your database Name" < myshop.sql
-- Now use "mysql -u root -p" to enter into db in terminal;
+	- Now use "mysql -u root -p" to enter into db in terminal

 ## Note: Use this query before login:
 	insert into users_list(user, secretkey) values('admin','admin');